Frequently Asked Questions

 What if I have signed up for my current room, or a different room, and then change my mind (or change it again) and I want to live in a different room or hall?

 It is possible to change your request - Go to the desk that serves the hall you wish to change to and see if the room you are interested in is available.
 Tell the desk receptionist what you are trying to do.
 Then, go back to the desk where you already turned in your reservation form and request it back.
 Change it as necessary and take it to the desk that serves the hall you wish to live in and turn the form in there.
-If you cannot do this during spring sign up week, you will have to wait until Monday, March 31.
-On Monday, March 31, you can make the changes you need to make at the Housing and Residence Life Office (3502 Hedgcock).
+If you cannot do this during spring sign up week, you will have to wait until Monday, March 30.
+On Monday, March 30, you can make the changes at the Housing and Residence Life Office (3502 Hedgcock).

 What if I change my mind and don't want to live on-campus next year?

 If you are eligible to move off-campus, you can email Housing and Residence Life (email@example.com with the phrase "residence halls" in the subject line) to notify us of your decision.

 The Housing Requirement is a condition of enrollment at NMU.
 Unless you live at home with your parents (generally within 60 miles of NMU), you must reserve a residence hall room unless you are eligible to live off campus prior to the 1st day of classes for the fall semester.
 To be eligible to live off campus, you must

 - Have lived off-campus for four or more semesters in a residence hall,

 - Have reached junior status (56 or more credits),

 - Are a veteran of active service in the armed forces, or